 If you want to trek the long route like Everest Base Camp, Annapurna Circuit Trek, or Everest Gokyo Trek then booking the trip with a reputed trekking agency in advance is the best option that you will have time to train and prepare yourself.
 Book right after you enter Nepal, the time will be limited and the walk can be very challenging for one.

-Keep Update on Weather and Trekking Route Conditions
+Keep Updated on Weather and Trekking Route Conditions

 Trekking in the Himalayas means walking at an altitude where the weather can never be predicted.
 If you book your trek in advance, it is still difficult to predict what the weather may be for the chosen months.

-Even the peak season to trek in the Himalayas (September-November) can be terrible due to heavy snow-level in higher altitudes, and the months of March-April can be muddy or slippery due to rain or dryness.
+Even the peak season to trek in the Himalayas (September-November) can be terrible due to heavy snow levels in higher altitudes, and the months of March-April can be muddy or slippery due to rain or dryness.
 You have to face whatever challenges come your way.

 Permit and TIMS for Annapurna Base Camp Trek

 The trekkers can apply for a permit with two passport-size photos.
 The ACAP permit for SAARC National is NPR 1000- (One Thousand Only), and for the other nations other than SAARC countries is NPR 3,000-(Three Thousand Only).
-The permit is valid for one-time entry only and must be carry with the trekkers during the entire trip and show to the authorized person at the check-post.
+The permit is valid for one-time entry only and must be carried with the trekkers during the entire trip and shown to the authorized person at the checkpoint.

 TIMS (Trekker’s Information Management System (TIMS) card is also required to walk to Annapurna Base Camp.
 Both Free Trekkers and those trekking with the government-registered company needed a TIMS card.
-Passport Copy and Two-Passport-sized Photos along with NPR 2000 (USD 20) are required for free trekkers (gets green TMIS card) and NPR 1000 (USD 10) for travellers trekking with the agency (gets Blue TIMS card).
+A passport Copy and Two-Passport-sized Photos along with NPR 2000 (USD 20) are required for free trekkers (gets green TMIS card) and NPR 1000 (USD 10) for travelers trekking with the agency (gets Blue TIMS card).

 TIMS cards can be obtained from both Kathmandu and Pokhara.